hemantksingh/messup-learn/security/Cross Site Scripting.md

+---
+title: "Cross Site Scripting"
+summary: "How injected script runs in a victim's page, and why context aware output encoding is the defence that filters and headers only back up."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources: []
+tags: [xss, output-encoding, content-security-policy, injection, web-security]
+---
 # Cross Site Scripting

 Cross-site scripting (also known as XSS) is a web security vulnerability that allows an attacker to run malicious scripts while a user visits or interacts with a vulnerable website or app.
 The malicious script can originate from various sources: